 Since I originally drew BWI in 2015, Concourse E (the northernmost concourse) underwent an expansion.
 As this was one of my earlier-drawn terminals and had some parts I wasn’t happy with, I took the opportunity to entirely redraw BWI.

 I’m fortunate that my health and finances have both been well during the COVID-19 crisis.
-Nonetheless, my job has temporarily suspended travel, and I’m not taking any vacations during my state’s stay-at-home order, which is a bit of a change of pace when I’m used to constant trips.
+Nonetheless, my job temporarily suspended travel for several months, and I didn’t take any vacations while my state had a stay-at-home order in place.
+This was a bit of a change of pace when I’m used to constant trips.

-This lockdown is the longest period I’ve been home since my first work trip:
+This stay-at-home was the longest period I’ve been home since my first work trip: